chadfay/image-meta-extraction/README.md

 # image-meta-extraction

-Simple python script to extract meta info from photos
+Simple python script to extract meta info from photos with python 3.8.x